okta/okta.github.io/_source/_posts/2019-05-31-spring-security-authentication.md

 Spring Boot with Spring Security is a powerful combination for web application development.
 With relatively few lines of code, you can implement a variety of authentication systems.
 These systems are tested, updated, and implemented according to specifications by experts.

 In this tutorial, you are going to build a very simple Spring Boot app that starts with basic-auth and progresses through form-based authentication, custom form-based authentication, and OAuth 2.0 / OpenID Connect using Okta as the OAuth provider.
 We will also look at SAML auth.
-The Spring Security SAML spec, however, is currently in transition and not updated to the most current version of Spring Boot.
+The Spring Security SAML implementation, however, is currently in transition and not updated to the most current version of Spring Boot.

 This tutorial looks specifically at authentication, leaving authorization for another day.
 Authentication answers the question: who is making the request.
 Authorization comes after authentication and answers the question: is the authenticated user allowed to make the specific request?